2022NewKrew/fe-w4-issue-tracker/src/README.md

 Isn't it the same case for `useCallback` and `useMemo`?
 That is, are they really use memo when deps had been changed and return to the previous value?

+Yes, React does not know whether they are comparable even if objects and arrays have the same keys and values.
+If it is too costly, then serialize them such as JSON.